Seirdy/seirdy.one/content/posts/website-best-practices.md

 The WCAG recommends a max line length of 80 characters (40 characters for <abbr title="Chinese, Japanese, and Korean">CJK</abbr> languages) as [a AAA success criterion (SC 1.4.8)](https://www.w3.org/TR/WCAG22/#visual-presentation).
 However, studies seem to have mixed results; some people find it easier to read lines around 90 characters long, while others struggle beyond the 50-character mark.
 I think the WCAG over-simplified a complex issue.
 Then again, the AAA level was never intended to be a requirement.

 Some of my links display long link-text; short line lengths can break these link texts too much, which can slightly hurt readability.
 Of course, narrow viewports will obviously make short line lengths non-negotiable.
-I decided to give article bodies a width of `38em`, which typically corresponds to just under 90 characters.
-I opted to use `em` instead of `ch` for consistency and for better compatibility with some uncommon browsers (NetSurf, Dillo, and others).
+I decided to give article bodies a width of `36em`, which typically corresponds to just over 80 characters.
+I opted to use `em` instead of `ch` for consistency and for better compatibility with some uncommon browsers (NetSurf, Dillo, old versions of mainstream browsers, and others).

 I also ensured that my site supports CSS overrides, window-resizing, zoom levels past 200%, and most "reading mode" implemen&shy;tations.
 This should help accommodate a wide range of line-length preferences while still looking accessible enough by default.